Beauty / Favourites

 Refillable products decrease the need for new packaging.
 And luckily for us there are some truly beautiful brands creating covetable and refillable products.
 Hermès has designed its range of Rouge Hermès lipsticks to be refillable.
 Gucci Beauty's stunning vintage powder compacts are refillable.
 Even brands like St. Rose has made their hand sanitisers refillable.
 Then there's brands like ASUVI which makes refillable deodorant.

-2. Switch to reusable makeup wipes
+2. Switch to reusable or dissolvable makeup wipes

 Makeup wipes are a problem.
 Wipes in general are a problem.
 They're not biodegradable and are some of the most common pieces of litter found washing up on beaches.
 Animals choke on them and they clog drains.
 They're bad news.
-I switched to using Face Halos about two years ago and I've never looked back.
-They're reusable for about 200 machine washes and after that they're recyclable.
-Another recent discovery are the towels from Press Beauty, which are designed to cleanse your face like a wipe would, only without cleanser - they're rather nifty.
-These are great if you prefer a larger wash-cloth-style tool and they're machine washable too.
+Instead try the dissolvable wipes from Conserving Beauty, they breakdown completely when you wet them.

 3. Try non-plastic cotton buds

 Cotton buds are one of the biggest culprits of single-use plastic.
 But they're often an essential, and it's hard to find a substitute.
-But there are brands that make cotton tips with paper stems, which bio-degrade in landfill.
+But there are brands that make cotton tips with paper stems, which biodegrade in landfill.
 Have a look next time you're at the supermarket.

 4. Choose a bamboo or biodegradable toothbrush